yaser11138/Text2Html/README.md

 # Text2Html
 hi and welcome to my project
-this is my first project that i made with django
+This is the first project that I made with Django

--how to use it
-you can use this website easily you just have to sign up and create account then you can convert your text into html instantly you save your convert if want and you acsess to all conversions you have made
+this project is text to HTML converter, you can use it easily you have to write text in the textbox and press the convert button your text will instantly convert to HTML